'Gold' open access journals

 - Provisos on the use of the budget are:

-- It must be a peer-reviewed research article (as opposed to a review or letter etc)
+- It must be a peer-reviewed research article (as opposed to a review or letter etc).
+Books and book chapters are not eligible.

 - The output should usually be published with a Creative Commons Attribution Licence (CC-BY).
 More information on CC licences can be found on our copyright pages.